Dhruv1993/go-transfer-batcher-api/README.md

 3. Clone the repository: `git clone <repository-url>`
 4. Navigate to the project root: `cd <project-directory>`

-To run the docker-compose, use the following command:
+Download dependencies

 ```bash
 make run-tidy
 ### download dependencies
 ```

+To run the docker-compose, use the following command:

 ```bash
 make run-redis